opennetworkinglab/aether-docs/operations/subscriber.rst

 Each UE is assigned a PLMN and a set of security keys.
 Depending on the deployment scenario, these keys might be shared by several UEs, or they might be unique to each UE.
 The allocation of PLMNs and keys is currently performed manually by the Aether Operations team.
-This subscriber-related detail is configured via the SIM Management application, ``Simapp``.
+This subscriber-related detail is configured via the SIM Management application, ``simapp``.

 ``simapp.yaml`` needs to be adjusted to include the new UE IMSIs to the subscriber list.
 For example::